 - A plot twist, taking the story in a new and unexpected direction.

 - The fake out, providing your reader with a red herring or false impression that will set up a plot twist to follow.

 As with so many other aspects of your story, variety is vital to keeping your reader engaged and on their toes.
 Your closings should be satisfying and make sense in the context of their paired scene, but also take the reader in unexpected and fulfilling directions.

 This is similar to the exercise on scene openings above, so take a second look at it before jumping into this one.
 To get started, simply ponder the possibilities (or go through my list of brainstorming questions) on how to end your scene until you have two or three approaches that might work.
 Then try writing up a closing in each style and see which one your gut tells you is the best fit for your story and scene.

 As time goes by, you will develop a natural sense for what works best for you in what context, meaning that you will increasingly know how you want to open and close a given scene without the need for as much experimentation.

-Well, that’s all the material I have for today’s blog on scenecrafting 101.
-I hope that you find this entry useful as you start to develop your own unique scenecrafting process.
+Well, that’s all the material I have for today’s entry on scenecrafting 101.
+I hope that you find this guide useful as you start to develop your own unique scenecrafting process.
 Please come back and join me for a deeper dive on the various aspects of scenecrafting in the next major installation of this blog coming soon.

 Now it’s time to move onto the culminating exercise for this section on the drafting process: Drafting the first scene of your novel.